-My research is focused on the application of advanced computational methods – including all-atom Molecular Dynamics, Quantum-based and novel Cryo Electron Microscopy refinement methods – and of their integration with experiments to unravel the function and improve applications of key macromolecular assemblies involved in DNA cleavage and replication, RNA transcription and translation, with important therapeutic applications for the treatment of cancer and genetic diseases.
+My research is focused on the development and application of advanced computational methods – including all-atom molecular dynamics, quantum dynamics and novel cryo electron microscopy refinement methods – and of their integration with experiments to unravel the function and improve applications of key macromolecular assemblies involved in DNA cleavage and replication, RNA transcription and translation, with important therapeutic applications for the treatment of cancer and genetic diseases.

 CRISPR-Cas9: mechanistic understanding and rational design